L422Y/AutoPostBot/README.md

 - `OPENAI_KEY`: API key for OpenAI.
 - `PUPPETEER_EXEC_PATH`: Path to Chromium executable.
 - `OPENAI_INITIAL_PROMPT`: Initial prompt for generating tweets via OpenAI.

-### Random Wikipedia Articles

-The bot can tweet random Wikipedia articles.
-You can control the language and categories of the articles via the environment variables `WIKIPEDIA_LANG` and `WIKIPEDIA_CATEGORIES`.
-The bot will fetch a random article from the categories you specify, and then generate a tweet using OpenAI based on the initial prompt, the article's title and summary.
+- `ENABLED_PLUGINS`: Comma separated list of plugins to enable, with their chance of being used.
+For example:
+  `Wikipedia:0.8,RSSFeed:0.2` will enable the `Wikipedia` plugin with a 80% chance of being used, and the `RSSFeed` plugin with a 20% chance of being used.
+Options are `Wikipedia`, `RSSFeed`, or `FileBased`
+- `RSS_FEED_URL`: URL of the RSS feed to use with the `RSSFeed` plugin.

-### Predefined Tweets
+### Plugin: FileBased

-The bot can also tweet from a list of predefined tweets.
+Tweet from a list of predefined tweets.
 You can add new tweets by adding a new JSON file to the `tweets` directory.
 The JSON file should contain an object of the following format:

 ```json